 We visualized the communication systems on the factory floor, thereby establishing flow management between processes in the factory with no expenditure on information systems or management systems.
 This allowed us to reduce travel flow of product information by 70% as well as cut the lead time by 46%.

 We also focused on the priority customers for Watlow.
-One such customer for tapered thermo couplers for a large semiconductor account provided Watlow with $1.6 million annually in profit.
+One such customer for tapered thermo couplers for a large semiconductor account occupied a large amount of capacity.
 This change in method at Watlow was realized across other accounts too.
 Transportation of WIP parts was reduced from 4486 to 1309 feet and work order open times went from 15 to 8 days.
 Finally, setup time was reduced 79%.